rohanmahy/ietf-drafts/mahy-mimi-identity/draft-mahy-mimi-identity.md

 Example 2 (Single Combined Cert):
 : The CA generates a single certificate per client which covers both Alice's handle and her client identifier in the same certificate.
 Each of these certificates is used to sign MLS KeyPackages or Double Ratchet-style prekeys.
+Note that there is no separate key pair used to refer to the user distinct from a device.
+All the legitimate device key pairs would be able to sign on behalf of the user.

 Example 3 (Cascading Certs):
 : The CA generates a single user certificate for Alice's handle and indicates that the